Ziwei-Wang-Will/Sensors_Data-User_Behavior_Analytics_and_Conversion_Prediction/README.md

 - Select identifier
 - Numeric variables
   - **page_stayTime**:
-    - Insights: Only 11.41 % of the people who clicked the functional pages stayed more than 3 seconds
+    - Insights: Only 11.41 % of the people who clicked the functional pages stayed more than 3 seconds.
     - Create feature "page_stayTime": Sum up the total stay time by pages.
 - Categorical variables
   - **event**:
-    - Insights: Most users did not attempt to submit a form
+    - Insights: Most users did not attempt to submit a form.
     - Sign_up Funnel: page view(32620) -> btnClick(13866) -> click_send_cellphone(600) -> verify_cellphone_code(563) -> clickSubmit(513) -> formSubmit(791)
   - **day**:
     - Insights: 2017-03-11 and 2017-03-12 are weekends and have the least number of counts, perhaps users visit our website more for work purposes.
-    - Create feature 'weekend': Values: '1' for weekend, '0' and weekdays
+    - Create feature 'weekend': With values: '1' for weekend, '0' and weekdays.
   - **title**:
     - Insights:
       - Users visit our ‘demo’ page, ‘user manual’ page and ‘product’ page most frequently.